 FOX Sports, GoPro To Offer Incredible View From Referees POV For Big Ten Championship

 One of the little covered aspects of mainstream sports media is the continued use of technology to give fans increasing access and information to live events.
-From Lipstick cams to Skycam, the cabled camera that floats over the field for football to digital overlays, the broadcast world has been groundbreaking on a number of fronts around sports. buy Keppra australia
+From Lipstick cams to Skycam, the cabled camera that floats over the field for football to digital overlays, the broadcast world has been groundbreaking on a number of fronts around sports. buy Keppra using paypal

 # # #

 ESPN Loses 621,000 Subscribers; Worst Month In Company History

 OutKick The Coverage (blog), by Clay Travis (Oct 29, 2016)